aleph-im/aleph-client/docs/content/introduction.rst

 Data structures
 ---------------

-All data transferred over the aleph.im network are aleph messages.
+All data transferred over the Aleph Cloud network are aleph messages.

 .. uml::